Henry Wolf

 Henry Wolf (May 23, 1925 – February 14, 2005) was an Austrian-born, American graphic designer, photographer and art director.
 He influenced and energized magazine design during the 1950s and 1960s with his bold layouts, elegant typography, and whimsical cover photographs while serving as art director at Esquire, Bazaar, and Show magazines.
 Wolf opened his own photography studio, Henry Wolf Productions, in 1971, while also teaching magazine design and photography classes.
 In 1976, he was awarded the American Institute of Graphic Arts Medal for Lifetime Achievement and, in 1980, was inducted into the New York Art Directors Club Hall of Fame.

-Life and work
+Early life and education

 Henry Wolf was born into a Jewish family in Vienna, Austria, on May 23, 1925.
 With the Anschluss and Nazi occupation of Austria in 1938, his secure childhood in Vienna ended, and his family left Austria and began a three-year odyssey through France and North Africa.
 Wolf studied art in Paris, but after hiding from the Germans and living in two detention camps in Morocco, the family relocated to the United States in 1941.
 He continued his art studies at New York City's School of Industrial Art.
 Wolf joined the Army in 1943, serving with an intelligence unit in the Pacific until 1946.